rahul-rn/FleetScheduler/README.md

   - Newly added chargers or trucks are not added to scheduling algorithms
   - Switching between strategies is reflected on the second charger as the first charger queue is unchanged
   - Local caching is not implemented; all data is available in memory
+  - As UI is simlle used default xml layout, optimization will be to use jetpack compose to make complex UI